shipwright-io/image/README.md

   name: operator
   namespace: namespace
 spec:
-  from: quay.io/shipwright/imgctrl:latest
+  source: quay.io/shipwright/imgctrl:latest
   insecure: false
   mirror: true
 status:
   hashReferences:
-  - from: quay.io/shipwright/imgctrl:latest
+  - source: quay.io/shipwright/imgctrl:latest
     imageReference: mirror.registry/ns/name@<sha>
     importedAt: "2022-02-06T19:06:24Z"
 ```

-Once you have an Image created you don't need to provide the `--from` flag if you want to import
+Once you have an Image created you don't need to provide the `--source` flag if you want to import
 the image from the same repository again.
 Imagining that eventually `operator:latest` will differ
 from the version we just mirrored users can issue the following command: